Skip to main content

 Roadside assistance No No Optional

-Motorcycle cover and the Accident Compensation Corporation (ACC) serve different purposes.
+Motorcycle cover and ACC serve different purposes.
 ACC covers personal injury sustained by the rider in an accident, including treatment and rehabilitation.
-It does not pay for motorbike repairs, replacement, riding gear, or property damage you cause to others.
+Motorbike repairs, replacement, riding gear, property damage you cause to others?
+None of that is ACC's job.
 A motor vehicle policy for your motorcycle fills those gaps.
-Keep in mind that while motorcycles are covered under the same policy type as cars, some benefits and limits may differ.
-Check the policy wording or ask your broker to confirm what applies specifically to your motorcycle.
+Keep in mind that while motorcycles fall under the same policy type as cars, some benefits and limits differ.
+Check the policy wording or ask your broker to confirm what applies to your motorcycle specifically.

 Agreed value vs market value for motorcycles

-This choice directly affects how much you receive if the bike is a total loss or stolen and not recovered.
-It matters more for motorcycles than many riders realise, because bikes depreciate differently to cars and modifications can significantly change the replacement cost.
+This choice directly affects how much you get back if the bike is a total loss, or stolen and never recovered.
+It matters more for motorcycles than most riders realise.
+Bikes depreciate on a different curve to cars, and modifications can shift the replacement cost by thousands.

 Agreed value

 You and the insurer agree on a fixed sum when the policy starts.
-If the bike is a total loss, you receive that amount less your excess, regardless of depreciation.
-This is especially important for classic motorcycles, modified bikes, and models that hold their value differently to mainstream machines.
+Bike written off?
+You receive that amount, less your excess, regardless of what depreciation has done since.
+This is especially important for classic motorcycles, modified builds, and models that hold their value differently to mainstream machines.

 Advantages